TotalLeeDeleecious/donate/deploy/README.md

 Notes:
 1. I assume that latest **stable** (e.g. 20.03) ISO will be used for installation.
-2. You need to change hostname, github token and ssh key in `configuration.nix`.
+2. You need to change email, hostname, github token and ssh key in `configuration.nix`.

 ## Installation